-Of the 28 students who were in Year 10 in 2017, 61% of students were still enrolled at Macquarie Grammar School in Year 12, 2019.
+Of the 25 students who were in Year 10 in 2018, 60% of these students were still enrolled at Macquarie Grammar School, in Year 12, in 2020.
 Students who left chose to attend other schools offering vocational HSC courses, moved interstate or overseas, transferred to Australian Government University Foundation Programmes or enrolled at RTOs (Registered Training Organisations).